danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

 In hindsight, I think I really made the application for me.
 I liked it.
 I was *good* at it.
 I stayed up 'til midnight every day for a week - designing, painting and polishing, agonising over details.
 This was more effort than I'd put into anything I'd done at work since I was a recent graduate, and I think I know why.

-While programming for a living is an awesome job and a privilege, I can't help but feel that something's changed since I was a kid and looking forward to a technical career.

-The type of problems engineers were once tasked with solving were mostly practical - we would make things for people in our immediate communities.
-Nowadays, our skills are put to designing solutions quite distantly abstracted from practical needs.
-Your average technical mind is more likely to be found creating a platform
+Something changed since I was a kid, dreaming about a technical career.
+The type of problems our best minds once solved were practical.
+Nowadays, our skills are put to designing solutions for increasingly nebulous and abstract problems.
+Your average technical mind is more likely to be found creating the next fintech unicorn than repairing a pump for the well.[^2]

-Making this application felt natural and easy.
-It reminded me that even though technologists are now focussed on bigger ideas, there is still value to be found in creating things to make our .
-It has been a very pleasant realisation that I can do this kind of work for a living, and the effects on my wellbeing have been huge.
+Making this application reminded me there is still value to be found in creating things that serve humanity in real life.
+That I can work on these problems for a living is rewarding, and the transition to this work has had a hugely positive effect on my wellbeing.

-A final note.
-I have come to believe that programming is a means to an end - I think that engineering work involving imposing and automating abstractions will soon be a solved thing.
-I personally look forward to that day, and I'd like to challenge other technically-minded people to consider that perspective too.
-I think it means that engineers as professionals will no longer be such a hot commodity, and we'll have to remember why it is our predecessors became builders in the first place.

 >
 "The place to improve the world is first in one's own heart and head and hands, and then work outward from there.
 Other people can talk about how to expand the destiny of mankind.
-I just want to talk about how to fix a motorcycle.
-I think that what I have to say has more lasting value."
+I just want to talk about how to fix a motorcycle."

-R. Pirsig, *Zen and The Art of Motorcycle Maintenance*
+Robert Pirsig, *Zen and The Art of Motorcycle Maintenance*

-Ka kite ano,
+Ka kīte anō,

 Dan xx

+[^1]: I have come to believe that programming is a means to an end.
+I think that work involving the imposition and automation of abstractions will soon be a solved thing.
+I personally look forward to that day, and I'd like to challenge other technically-minded people to consider that perspective too.
+I think it means that engineers as professionals will no longer be such a hot commodity, and we'll have to remember why it is our predecessors became builders in the first place.

+[^2]: The reasons for this shift are not complicated.
+Private interests - ever present - and a large population of people with their practical needs satisfactorily (but not deeply) addressed.
+We're trying to run before we can walk.

 <!-- To detail about the build
 - Design